 Academic Achievement/Satisfactory Academic Progress

-Austin Community College recognizes academic achievement at the completion of each fall, spring, and summer semester.
+Austin Community College (ACC) recognizes academic achievement at the completion of each fall, spring, and summer semester.
 Notification of the achievement will appear on your transcripts.
 If your cumulative grade point average (GPA) qualifies for an achievement award, the honor also will appear on your diploma.

 To be eligible for academic honors, you must complete 12 credits at ACC and earn at least a cumulative 3.5 GPA for the semester.
 You are not eligible for honors if you are registered only in Developmental Education courses.

-The academic achievements recognized at ACC follow:
+The following academic achievements are recognized at ACC.

 |Designation||Grade Point Average|